Jamal Murray NBA Playoffs Player Props: Nuggets vs. Heat

 Jamal Murray Insights vs. the Heat

-- This season, Jamal Murray has made 7.3 shots from the floor per game, which accounts for 13.2% of his team's total makes.
+- This season, Jamal Murray has made 7.3 field goals per game, which adds up to 13.2% of his team's total makes.

+- He's knocked down 2.6 threes per game, or 17.8% of his team's makes from beyond the arc this season.

-- Giving up 13.1 made 3-pointers per contest, the Heat are the 28th-ranked squad in the NBA.
+- Conceding 41.9 rebounds per contest, the Heat are the sixth-ranked squad in the league.

+- In terms of assists, the Heat have given up 25.6 per game, 14th in the NBA.

+- In terms of 3-pointers, the Heat have allowed 13.1 makes per game, 28th in the NBA.

 Jamal Murray vs. the Heat